-*If you are an ASH Associate member at the time of your application and have a faculty position confirmed to start prior to the start of the ASH MEI program, you are also eligible to apply.back to top
+- You are an ASH Associate member in good standing at the time of your application, and you have a faculty position confirmed to start prior to the start of the ASH MEI program.

 Any submission that does not follow the application requirements, is not formatted correctly, is lacking information, has incorrect information, or is lacking required documents will be deemed ineligible and will not be reviewed by the study section.
 There will be no appeals or consideration for further review once an application has been determined to be ineligible.